theforeman/theforeman.org/security.md

 No CVE identifier will be assigned to this vulnerability as it affects only release candidates.

 * Affects Foreman 1.10.0-RC1 and higher
-* Fix in progress for Foreman 1.10.0
+* Fix released in Foreman 1.10.0-RC3
 * Redmine issue [#12458](http://projects.theforeman.org/issues/12458)

 #### <a id="2015-5282"></a>CVE-2015-5282: parameter hide checkbox allows stored XSS during change